Collinwood Mansion: Interior

 Quentin Collins' study — A large private study used by Quentin in 1897.
-Judith Collins, Quentin's elder sister, had the entrance sealed up with her murderous husband, the Reverend Trask within.
-In 1968, David Collins and Amy Jennings discover a hole in the wall that leads to the room.
+Judith Collins, Quentin's elder sister, had the entrance sealed up with her murderous husband, the Reverend Gregory Trask (Jerry Lacy) within.
+In 1968, David Collins and Amy Jennings (Denise Nickerson) discover a hole in the wall that leads to the room.
 In there, they find what they take to be Quentin's skeletal remains.
-The two children then encounter and become possessed by the spirits of Quentin and Beth Chavez.
+The two children then encounter and become possessed by the spirits of Quentin and Beth Chavez (Terrayne Crawford).

 Parallel Time room — One of the strangest rooms in the house, this grand bedroom suite was a conduit to an alternate reality.
 Normally it was one more unused east wing room.
 However, when viewing it from outside the doorway, characters could see the Collins family members of another world.
-In that other Collinwood, the room was the private quarters of Angelique, who was the first wife of Quentin (the lord of the manor in this reality) and mother of Daniel (David).
+In that other Collinwood, the room was the private quarters of Angelique, who was the first wife of Quentin (the lord of the manor in this reality) and mother of Daniel (the Parallel Time version of David).
 The inhabitants of that other reality were unaware that they were being observed (although Angelique and a few other Parallel Time characters saw into the “normal time” counterpart room occasionally).
-An invisible barrier usually kept the two worlds separate, but Barnabas and Julia were both able to pierce it.
+An invisible barrier usually kept the two worlds separate, but Barnabas and Dr. Julia Hoffman (Grayson Hall) were both able to pierce it.
 When a fire destroyed the Parallel Time Collinwood, the gateway to that other world was (presumably) broken for good.
-However, in 1840, Daphne Harridge "discovered" it as well, and Lamar Trask pierced the barrier just before dying.
+However, in 1840, Daphne Harridge (Kate Jackson) "discovered" it as well, and Lamar Trask (Jerry Lacy) pierced the barrier just before dying.

 Playroom and stairway through time — In 1840, a particular room was used as a playroom for children.
 In 1970, the same room was used as a linen closet.
 Yet behind the room was a stairwell that the 1840 Quentin Collins placed an enchantment on.
 Quentin, a student of magical arts, constructed the stairway using magical means to make it ascend through time into the future.
 He believed his experiment was a failure, but actually succeeded.
 Barnabas and Julia used the stairway to travel back from 1995 to 1970.
-Later, Julia (and later still Prof. Stokes) used the stairwell to travel from 1970 to 1840.
-After Barnabas, Julia and Prof. Stokes used the stairwell one last time to get back to 1970, Desmond Collins destroyed it.
+Later, Julia and later still Prof. Timothy Eliot Stokes (Thayer David) used the stairwell to travel from 1970 to 1840.
+After Barnabas, Julia and Prof. Stokes used the stairwell one last time to get back to 1970, Desmond Collins (John Karlen) destroyed it.

-Additionally, the 1970 film House of Dark Shadows included scenes set in a terrarium (in scenes cut from the theatrical release) and a swimming pool, but these were never shown in the original series.
+The 1970 film House of Dark Shadows included scenes set in a terrarium (in scenes cut from the theatrical release) and a swimming pool, but these were never shown in the original series.